 Darren Curnoe is a scientist, writer and educator with an insatiable curiosity for understanding the kind of creature we are and how we came to be this way.

-Darren is also an Associate Professor, Chief Investigator and Co-Leader of the Education and Engagement Program in the Australian Research Council Centre of Excellence for Australian Biodiversity and Heritage, and Director of the Palaeontology, Geobiology and Earth Archives Research Centre (PANGEA) at the University of New South Wales, Sydney, Australia.
+Darren is an Associate Professor, Chief Investigator in the Australian Research Council Centre of Excellence for Australian Biodiversity and Heritage, and Director of the Palaeontology, Geobiology and Earth Archives Research Centre (PANGEA) at the University of New South Wales, Sydney, Australia.
 He is also an Honorary Professor in palaeoanthropology in the Yunnan Institute for Cultural Relics and Archaeology and Southeast Asian Archaeology Research Centre (Kunming, China).

 Shanghai Archaeology Prize, Shanghai Archaeology Forum (2013); Finalist, Australian Museum Eureka Prize (2014, 2015 & 2016)